Meet Gong Yoo, a.k.a. The Recruiter in 'Squid Game'

 Get exclusive access to fashion and beauty trends, hot-off-the-press celebrity news, and more.

-The actor's performance was probably helped by the fact that he was scared in real life.
+The actor's performance was probably informed by how he was actually scared during the production.
 He told Anthem Magazine that he steered clear of the actors who played the zombies even when they weren't filming.
 "This is obviously fictional, but there were times when I was genuinely scared.
 When you’re operating on fear while in character, in this narrow space of the train, and one of the zombies grab you by accident, it’s scary.
 That’s for the blooper real, but the expression on my face is real."

-His first collaboration with Hwang Dong-hyuk spared societal change in Korea.
+His first collaboration with Hwang Dong-hyuk sparked societal change in Korea.

-Squid Game creator Hwang Dong-hyuk first worked with Yoo on the film Silenced (2011).
+Gong first worked with Squid Game creator Hwang Dong-hyuk on the film Silenced (2011).
 The film was based on the real-life scandal at a school for the hearing-impaired, where at least eight students were abused by staff.
-The film sparked an outrage in Korea, and led to the passing of the "Dogani Law," which imposed tougher punishments on those convicted of sex crimes against children and the disabled.
+The film sparked outrage in Korea and led to the passing of the "Dogani Law," which imposed tougher punishments on those convicted of sex crimes against children and the disabled.

-Yoo told CNN that the role was game-changing.
-"This was one of the first times when I thought, if I really have some sort of influence … isn’t this something I should be using it for?
-Rather than taking to the streets to protest, the most effective thing I could do as an actor would be (to use my popularity to) push for funding … so this film could be made."
+Gong told CNN that the role was game-changing.
+"This was one of the first times when I thought, if I really have some sort of influence…isn’t this something I should be using it for?
+Rather than taking to the streets to protest, the most effective thing I could do as an actor would be (to use my popularity to) push for funding…so this film could be made."

 He's a homebody who's not on social media.

-Despite being a household name, Yoo is protective of his personal life.
+Despite being a household name, Gong is protective of his personal life.
 He has said in interviews that he doesn't enjoy being recognized on the street, and spends most of his time at home.
-Yoo even went on a two-year acting hiatus after his run of hit projects in 2016.
+Gong even went on a two-year acting hiatus after his string of hit projects in 2016.

-Yoo also stays off social media.
+Gong is also off social media.
+His official profiles are run by his agency, Management Soop.
 "Twitter, Instagram, I don’t do it at all.
 This [interview] is better than social media," he said.

 A post shared by 이동욱 (Official_Instagram) (@leedongwook_official)